 Active people who play a lot of sports can have smelly laundry at the end of the day.
-When you throw sweaty clothes inside the laundry bit without properly air drying chances are it will smell bad.
+When you throw sweaty clothes inside the laundry bit without properly air drying, chances are it will develop a bad odor.

 27. Removes Blood Stains

-My wife has actually stained a bed sheets quite a few times when she got her period on days she didn’t expect it.
+My wife had stained bedsheets quite a few times when she got her period on days she didn’t expect it.

-The default solution would be soaking it in bleach but that has a very strong odor.
+The default solution would be soaking it in bleach, but that has a powerful odor.

 28. Cleans and Deodorizes Baby Clothes

-Using bleach on baby clothing is a big no-no because the strong odor is not good for their respiratory health.
+Using bleach on baby clothing is a big no-no because the strong odor is not suitable for their respiratory health.

-A cheap non-toxic solution would be adding baking soda to a baby specific laundry detergent.
-This combo is great at removing odors such as urine and vomit that can linger (25).
+A cheap, non-toxic solution would be adding baking soda to a baby specific laundry detergent.
+This combo is excellent at removing odors such as urine and vomit that can linger (25).

 29. Bathroom Scrub

-Cleaning bathrooms with traditional chemical cleaners can be a nauseous experience because of the strong scent while commercially available cleaners that use natural ingredients are expensive.
+Cleaning bathrooms with traditional chemical cleaners can be a nauseous experience because of the strong scent, while commercially available products that use natural ingredients are expensive.

 Photo courtesy of Stacy @ Making Lemonade Blog

-A more affordable option would be making your own bathroom scrub.
-Combining ingredients like vinegar, baking soda, essential oils and water can make a potent all around bathroom cleaner (26).
+A more affordable option would be making your bathroom scrub.
+Combining ingredients like vinegar, baking soda, essential oils, and water can make a potent all-around bathroom cleaner (26).